 - 3.1 Although each proposal is determined on its own merits, it is important that new development on this estate retains continuity in design and layout to be able to retain the overall design ethos and context throughout and to ensure that each new proposal makes a positive contribution to the area.
 Each proposal should take the opportunity to improve the existing character and quality of the area. - 3.2 The proposal would retain the design ethos of the estate through the use of timber, vertical doors.
-Other timber doors have been allowed elsewhere on the estate at Sholden Drive and Anglers Drive.
-By contrast, a proposal to install metal doors within the garage/barn of No.6 Beech Tree Avenue was dismissed on appeal last year. - 3.3 The use of vertical composite timber doors would match both the building on which they would be installed and the overall character and appearance of the area.
-The proposal would therefore meet the requirements of good design and Paragraph 17 of the National Planning Policy Framework which seeks to secure high quality design and Paragraphs 57-58 and 64 of the National Planning Policy Framework which seek high quality inclusive design, design that g)
+Other timber doors have been allowed elsewhere on the estate, some of these in more visible locations along Sholden Drive, Elliot Way and Anglers Drive.
+By contrast, a proposal to install metal doors on the garage of No.6 Beech Tree Avenue was dismissed on appeal last year.
+A set of timber doors had been granted by the Council, but the applicant appealed to seek metal doors in place of the timber doors.
+The Inspector considered that the metal doors were unacceptable by reason that they would not relate well, but opined that timber doors would be consistent with the overall design approach of the estate.

-- responds to local character and reflects the identity of local surroundings and materials. - 3.4 The proposed structure would be open sided and project some 2.2m.
+- 3.3 The use of vertical composite timber doors would match both the building on which they would be installed and the overall character and appearance of the area.
+The proposal would therefore meet the requirements of good design and Paragraph 17 of the National Planning Policy Framework which seeks to secure high guality design and Paragraphs 57-58 and 64 of the National Planning Policy Framework which seek high quality inclusive design, design that responds to local character and reflects the identity of local surroundings and materials.
+It is accepted that there was a condition attached to the original consent for the development preventing the erection of enclosures (in this case, the garage doors would enclose the parking spaces) however it is not considered in this instance, and bearing in mind decisions elsewhere on the estate in this regard, that it would be reasonable to withhold planning permission based upon any adverse impact upon visual amenity. - 3.4 The proposed verandah structure would be open sided and project some 2.2m.
 Although it would be visible from the surrounding houses it would have limited visibility from the public, open areas nearby.
 Especially as the boundary fence is some 2m high. - 3.5 As such, the open sided structure, its limited visibility from public vantage points and its modest scale would not result in a prominent or obtrusive development.
 This would ensure that the appearance of the area is not unduly affected.